 “The pandemic has highlighted the importance of science and technology in keeping us all healthier and safer,” said Dr. Jahmal Mosley, Superintendent of the Nashua School District, “which makes the receipt of the National Science Foundation’s Building Equity Leaders for STEM in NH all the more timely.
 We are proud to be a principal partner, and welcome the support to deepen our students’ interest and understanding of these impactful disciplines in improving the human condition.”

 "We’re excited about the opportunities this partnership offers the Rochester School District.
-We have been building our STEM curriculum for several years and this allows us to continue to boost it through the resources and training that will be available to our teachers.
+We have been building our STEM curriculum for several years, allowing us to continue to boost it through the resources and training available to our teachers.
 Our students will benefit greatly!" -- Kathleen E. Cotton, Curriculum, Instruction, and Assessment Coach, Rochester School District

-From Amy Allen, Assistant Superintendent Manchester School District “The Manchester School District is pleased to be a part of the BELS in New Hampshire Project.
+From Amy Allen, Assistant Superintendent Manchester School District “The Manchester School District is pleased to participate in the BELS in New Hampshire Project.
 This partnership will build capacity in our educators in the field of STEM.
-This program is good for our schools, teachers and will have a tremendous impact on our learners in the classroom.”
+This program is good for our schools, and teachers will have a tremendous impact on our learners in the classroom.”

 A University of New Hampshire (UNH) program housed at the Leitzel Center in partnership with UNH Cooperative Extension, UNH Department of Education, UNH College of Engineering and Physical Sciences through a grant awarded by the National Science Foundation’s Robert Noyce Master Teacher Fellowship program (NSF Award #1950183) which is focused on equity education in STEM for high-needs students.